Part 4: Using Computers to Determine Type 2 Treatment

 - Generate every possible combination of medicines we could prescribe

-- Rate each combination of medicines on its HbA1c control, affordability, effect on patient body weight, likelihood of adherence, and side effects
+- Rate each combination of medicines on its HbA1c control, affordability, the effect on patient body weight, likelihood of adherence, and side effects

 - Sort the combinations by their ratings, so that the most promising ones appear first